How to Improve Indoor Air Quality in Houston & Katy, TX

 You may need to improve your indoor air quality if you notice:

-• Persistent allergy symptoms indoors
+• Persistent allergy symptoms when you’re indoors

-• Musty odors during humid months
+• Musty odors that appear during humid months

-• Excess dust around vents
+• Too much dust around the vents

-• Uneven airflow between rooms
+• Airflow that’s not even between rooms

-• High indoor humidity levels
+• High humidity levels inside

 Practical Ways to Improve Indoor Air Quality